 Whole foods

-Whole foods are foods that are unprocessed, such as fruit and vegetables, beans, grains, etc. A lot of dairy products and anything that’s highly refined, such as white flour, sugar are not whole foods.
+Whole foods are foods that are unprocessed, such as fruit and vegetables, beans, grains, etc. A lot of dairy products and anything that’s highly refined, such as white flour and sugar are not whole foods.

 Unlike a vegetarian diet, a whole food diet doesn’t focus on eating just vegetables because vegetables alone don’t give our body enough energy.
 If we only eat vegetables for an extended period, we’ll just be hungry, lack energy, and end up with disorders like binge eating.